Institute of Genomics and Bioinformatics

 IV.
 Clinical Precision Medicine:

-Precision medicine is based on the genetic differences between patients, social environment and lifestyle to develop different treatment or prevention measures including medical decision-making, diagnosis and treatment, and disease prevention.
-According to the disease susceptibility, disease biology and gene information basis, and the different response to different treatment strategies, patients are divided into different subgroups, and appropriate medical treatment is given for different subgroups, with the purpose of improving treatment effectiveness and reducing medical expenditure.
-From diagnosis to medical decision-making, precision medicine is related to the application of basic biomedical and biological information such as molecular biological detection technology, big data technology and genomics.
-Through the information analysis of biological database and gene characteristics, disease diagnosis and treatment, and post-treatment tracking, it can not only be applied to cancer, genetic disease or rare disease treatment, but also focus on chronic disease treatment and management tracking, disease risk analysis, disease prevention and health management.
-The institute integrates clinicians and teachers to assist the research development and application of medical big data and biological information, genomic medicine and new drug development.
-The precision medicine group in our institute with clinical practice experience, can be useful in translational medicine to achieves the specific goals of precision medicine.
+Precision medicine is based on the genetic differences between patients, social environment, and lifestyle to develop different treatment or prevention measures, including medical decision-making, diagnosis and treatment, and disease prevention.
+Patients are divided into different subgroups according to disease susceptibility and biology, genetic bases, and different responses to different treatment strategies.
+This ensures the allocation of appropriate medical treatment to the different subgroups to improve treatment effectiveness and reduce medical expenditure.
+From diagnosis to medical decision-making, precision medicine uses basic biomedical and biological information such as molecular biological detection technology, big data technology, and genomics.
+Analyzing biological information, genetic characteristics, disease diagnosis, treatment, and post-treatment tracking cannot only apply to cancer, genetic, or rare disease treatment.
+It is also useful in chronic disease treatment, management tracking, risk analysis, prevention, and overall health management.
+The institute integrates the expertise of clinicians and teachers to research the development and application of medical big data and biological information, genomic medicine, and new drug development.
+Clinical practice experience can be useful in translational medicine, helping to achieve the specific goals of precision medicine.
 Our main focus is:

 1. Development of biological indicators.